Kenneth Buckley: Television career

 Milne-Buckley was also involved in television productions, notably as a producer and writer for The Betty Driver Show in 1952 (IMDb, 2024).
-In addition, he directed and produced the television series It Pays to Be Ignorant in 1957, which was a British adaptation of the American radio quiz show (Transdiffusion, 2024).
+In addition, he directed and produced the television series It Pays to Be Ignorant in 1957, which was a British adaptation of the American radio quiz show.

 Personal life

-On 28 August 1950, Milne-Buckley married Sylvia Peters, a well-known BBC television announcer (Wikipedia, 2024).
-The couple had one daughter, Carmella, and Milne-Buckley also became a stepfather to Peters' two children from her previous marriage (Wikipedia, 2024).
-A photograph from 1956 shows Milne-Buckley and Peters at home with their child, reflecting their family life during that period (Getty Images, 2024).
+On 28 August 1950, Milne-Buckley married Sylvia Peters, a well-known BBC television announcer.
+The couple had one daughter, Carmella, and Milne-Buckley also became a stepfather to Peters' two children from her previous marriage.
+A photograph from 1956 shows Milne-Buckley and Peters at home with their child, reflecting their family life during that period.